isomerpages/cris-precise/news-and-highlights/in-the-news/_posts/2026-04-28-post-GSK Joins PRECISE–SG100K PCC as 5th Pharma Partner.md

-governed access to the PRECISE-SG100K dataset and working with partners across the ecosystem, we can generate evidence on how genetic, clinical and lifestyle factors interact in Asian populations, and support research into disease risk, progression and treatment response over time.” said Prof Patrick Tan, Executive Director, PRECISE.</p>
+governed access to the PRECISE-SG100K dataset and working with partners across the ecosystem, we can generate evidence on how genetic, clinical and lifestyle factors interact in Asian populations, and support research into disease risk, progression and treatment response over time,” said Prof Patrick Tan, Executive Director, PRECISE.</p>
 <p>“This is a pivotal step in generating Asian-specific genomic insights
 and R&amp;D partnership in Singapore for GSK.
-Through the high-quality PRECISE-SG100K dataset, combined with other global datasets, we are continuing to deepen our understanding of human biology and disease and to translate those insights to discover, develop and deliver new medicines for patients in the region and around the world.” said Robert Scott, Vice President of R&amp;D Translational Sciences at GSK.</p>
+Through the high-quality PRECISE-SG100K dataset, combined with other global datasets, we are continuing to deepen our understanding of human biology and disease and to translate those insights to discover, develop and deliver new medicines for patients in the region and around the world,” said Robert Scott, Vice President of R&amp;D Translational Sciences at GSK.</p>
 <p>“The exciting partnership of GSK with PRECISE marks a significant milestone
-in GSK’s journey of advancing R&amp;D in Asia, leveraging the strength of Singapore in global healthcare innovation and driving continued development of local ecosystems and talent growth.” said Beulah Ji, Vice President, Head of GSK Asia R&amp;D.</p>
+in GSK’s journey of advancing R&amp;D in Asia, leveraging the strength of Singapore in global healthcare innovation and driving continued development of local ecosystems and talent growth,” said Beulah Ji, Vice President, Head of GSK Asia R&amp;D.</p>
-<p>GSK's addition to the Pre-competitive Consortium will deepen collaboration
+<p>GSK's addition to the Pre-Competitive Consortium will deepen collaboration
 between academia, healthcare and industry, strengthening Singapore's biomedical ecosystem through enhanced data science capabilities, translational research support, and knowledge transfer and workforce development.&nbsp;</p>